wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/) and [Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Simplicity] and [Consistency].
 Developers like short API package names and ideally you should place API packages directly under the root namespace.
 However, multiple independent business units or product groups may share the root namespace of larger organizations.
 It is customary to subdivide the root namespace and give each independent unit full control over their own namespace.
 When the namespace is organized like this, place the API package directly under the namespace you control.

 When nobody is officially in charge of controlling the organization’s root namespace, insert a stable product or product family name between the root namespace and the API package.
 Don’t use the product’s external marketing name, over which you have no control.
 Use a generic dictionary term or a widely accepted industry concept which best describes your product.